Giffords Circus

-Giffords Circus is a traditional English circus that tours the Cotswolds every summer. it is also performing at Chiswick House.
+Giffords Circus is a traditional English circus that tours the Cotswolds and south of England every summer, also performing at Chiswick House.

+History

-Established in 2000, Giffords Circus is a small circus company, founded by Nell and Toti Gifford, that tours market towns of the Southwest.
-When not on the road, the founders concentrated on landscape architecture.
+Established in 2000, Giffords Circus is a small circus company, founded by Nell Gifford and her husband Toti Gifford, that tours market towns of central South West England.

+Nell Gifford was involved with reshaping her circus to meet modern tastes.
+She was awarded a £10,000 grant and that enabled more people to be involved with producing a show.
+Barry Grantham was involved with the choreography.
+Three important women who assisted were the horsewoman Rebecca Townsend, the trapeze artist Emily Park on the trapeze and the aerialist Isabelle Woywode.
+In the following year Giffords Circus had their first themed show titled "Pearl".

-Nell Gifford was the sister of designer Emma Bridgewater and journalist Clover Stroud.
-She died on 8 December 2019, aged 46, from cancer.
-The circus is now managed by her niece Lil Rice. and has been directed for the last 11 years by Cal McCrystal.
+Nell Gifford died in 2019.
+The circus was later managed by her niece Lil Rice. and has been directed for many years by Cal McCrystal.

-Performers come from many different countries, but one regular is Tweedy the Clown (Alan Digweed) who was awarded the British Empire Medal in the 2023 New Year Honours list.
+Performers come from many different countries, but one regular is Tweedy the Clown (Alan Digweed) who joined in 2004.
+He was awarded the British Empire Medal in the 2023 New Year Honours list.